SharePoint/sp-dev-docs/docs/spfx/web-parts/add-jqueryui-accordion-to-web-part.md

 tsd install jquery jqueryui --save
 ```

-TSD will install the type definitions into the `/typings` folder, where there are few other typings already available which was scaffolded by the Yeoman generator.
+TSD will install the type definitions into the **/typings** folder.
+This folder also includes other typings that were scaffolded by the Yeoman generator.

-Navigate to `/typings/jquery` and `/typings/jqueryui` to find the type definitions for jQuery and jQuery UI respectively.
+Go to **/typings/jquery** and **/typings/jqueryui** to find the type definitions for jQuery and jQuery UI.

-For drop 1, there is a workaround needed when loading css files (later on in this tutorial we will show you how).
-For now, you need to include one other typing
+Include one other typing:

 ```
 tsd install combokeys --save
 ```

 ### Unbundle external dependencies from web part bundle
-By default any dependencies you add gets bundled into the web part bundle.
-While this could be true for some cases, it is not ideal.
-Hence you can choose to unbundle these dependencies from the web part bundle.
+By default, any dependencies you add are bundled into the web part bundle.
+In some cases, this is not ideal.
+You can choose to unbundle these dependencies from the web part bundle.

-In Visual Studio Code, open the file `config\config.json`
+In Visual Studio Code, open the file config\config.json.

-This `config.json` contains information about your bundle(s) and any external dependencies included.
+This file contains information about your bundle(s) and any external dependencies.

-The `entries` region contains the default bundle information which in our case is the jQuery web part bundle.
-You will see one entry per web part once you add more web parts to your solution.
+The `entries` region contains the default bundle information - in this case, the jQuery web part bundle.
+When you add more web parts to your solution, you will see one entry per web part.

 ```json
 "entries": [